BitBoxSwiss/bitbox-api-rs/README.md

 The output of this compilation will be in `./pkg`, which is a NPM package ready to be used.

 The [sandbox](sandbox/) subfolder contains a React project showcasing the TypeScript API.
-It has the library in `./pkg` as a depenency.
+It has the library in `./pkg` as a dependency.

 The main entry point of the sandbox is at [./sandbox/src/App.tsx](./sandbox/src/App.tsx).